rtmigo/fmap_dart/README.md

 ```

 Keep in mind that each value is saved in a separate file.
 Therefore, storing
-a lot of small values like `int` may not very efficient.
+a lot of small values like `int` may not be very efficient.

 ## Purging